The Dish on DISH.

 Getting an Interview

-I applied through an employee referral.
-The process took 2+ months – interviewed at DISH.Interview Details
+I applied online.
+The process took 2 weeks – interviewed at DISH.Interview Details

 DISH Network wants to recreate the landscape of information and entertainment to become the sole provider of voice, video and data.